kserve/kserve/docs/DEVELOPER_GUIDE.md

 [2020-02-11T18:16:21.420Z] "GET / HTTP/1.1" 302 UAEX "-" "-" 0 269 21 21 "10.88.0.31" "Go-http-client/1.1" "27aa43fa-ac17-4a71-8ca2-b4d9fb772219" "helloworld-go.default.example.com:80" "-" - - 10.88.1.13:80 10.88.0.31:36249 - -
 ```

-If you are seeing HTTP 403, then you may have `Istio RBAC` turned on which blocks the probes to your service, you can create Istio RBAC rule to allow the probes from `knative-serving` namespace or disable the istio sidecar injection by adding the `sidecar.istio.io/inject: false` annotation to the inference service.
+If you are seeing HTTP 403, then you may have `Istio RBAC` turned on which blocks the probes to your service.

 ```json
 {"level":"error","ts":"2020-03-26T19:12:00.749Z","logger":"istiocontroller.ingress-controller.status-manager","caller":"ingress/status.go:366",